We treat the following eye conditions:

 There is no cure for dry eye.
 Instead, we have ways to make you more comfortable.
 There is a product called artificial tears.
 This comes in drops and ointments.
 Depending on your needs, one may work better for you.

-We also perform temporary and non-dissolving punctal plugs.
+One of the options we use are temporary and non-dissolving punctal plugs.
 These are used to close the ducts that help with the overflow of tears.
 If you stop the tears from draining out of your eye, you will have more tears in your eyes.
 We start with a temporary one to see if it is going to help before trying a more permanent arrangement.

 If necessary, we may also prescribe a medication for chronic dry eyes.
 We may also talk to you about other medications and your nutrition.
 Many supplements have been helpful for patients with dry eye.